The Brand Continuum

 But underneath those experiences is something structural.
 The same pattern repeating across industries, markets, cultures, and economic cycles.

-What the Continuum offers is the ability to see that structure early enough to act on it.
+What the Brand Continuum offers is the ability to see that structure early enough to act on it.

 It gives you: